Frequently Asked Questions:Q: What is a health informatics and information management professional?

 Q: What kind of salary can I expect to earn as a health informatics and information management professional?

 A: The salary for health informatics and information management professionals can vary depending upon the type and size of the facility, whether it is in private industry or health care organization, location, job responsibilities, experience, and education.
-According to the Bureau of Labor Statistics, employment of HIIM professionals is expected to grow much faster than the average for all occupations through 2008.
-On top of strong job prospects, competitive salaries also await HIIM graduates with a bachelor's degree starting salaries in the $30,000 to $50,000 range with an average of $42,000.
+According to the United States Bureau of Labor Statistics, employment of HIIM professionals is expected to grow much faster than the average for all occupations.
+On top of strong job prospects, competitive salaries also await HIIM graduates.
+According to a recent salary survey, the average annual full-time HIIM salary across all work settings is $57,370.
+More than half of new HIIM graduates with a bachelor’s degree start with an average salary of $42,000.
 Five years out, many are earning $50,000 to $75,000.

 Q: Are there jobs available in health informatics and information management?